 Employment Background Screening Solutions by State

 Each state approaches the subject of how their criminal records are handled differently.
 Many states maintain a central criminal history record repository that receives case-processing information contributed by law enforcement agencies, prosecutors, courts and corrections agencies throughout the state.
-Information held within these repositories are made available to criminal justice personnel, and, in some states, non-criminal justice agencies that are authorized by law to obtain the records for purposes such as employment screening and occupational licensing.
+Information held within these repositories are made available to criminal justice personnel, and, in some states, non-criminal justice agencies that are authorized by law to obtain the records for purposes such as employment background screening and occupational licensing.
 For instance, California does not have a centralized state criminal reporting system for private industry.
 Based upon our experience, HireSafe searches the applicable repository when statewide background check criminal searches are requested by the client.

-All statewide searches are not created equal; some states do not provide a state database and many others only store limited information from reporting counties.
+All statewide searches are not created equal; some states do not provide a state criminal database and many others only store limited information from reporting counties.

 Surprisingly, some states do not maintain up-to-date and accurate information.
 HireSafe will guide you in the proper use of statewide searches and provide additional information regarding the accuracy and timeliness of each.